Dynatrace/AWSDevOpsTutorial/README.md

 3. A *Dynatrace API Token*: Go to Settings -> Integration -> Dynatrace API and create a new Token
 ![](./images/preparation_dynatraceapitoken.png)

+Almost there: We need to execute one mandatory and one option configuration step!
+1. *Dynatrace Automatic Tag Rules*
 For Dynatrace to automatically distinguish between a Staging and a Production version of a Microservice we leverage what is called "Rule-Based Tagging".
 AWS CodeDeploy will pass on the Deployment Stage Name (Staging and Production) as an environment variable to the EC2 machine.
 Dynatrace will automatically pick up these environment variables but doesnt do anything with them unless we specify a rule that extracts this variable and applies it to the microservice monitoring entities.
 Please go to *Settings -> Tags -> Automatically applied tags* and add a new rule as shown in the next screenshot:
 - Call the rule DeploymentGroup